Hezkore/dwarf-fortress-assets/readme.md

 ---

 ## New versions / updating
-If you've GitCloned this repository and symlinked the files, then all you have to do is `Git Pull` to download the newest versions of the graphics and colors.
+If you Git clone this repository and symlinked the files, then all you have to do is call `Git Pull` to download the newest versions of the graphics and colors.